brown-studios/minuet/docs/fan-motor-guide.md

 This guide explains how to choose a brushless DC fan motor and adapt it for use with Minuet.

+**Compatibility: The information in this guide is valid for Minuet v2.0.
+See [here](https://github.com/j9brown/minuet/blob/v1/docs/fan-motor-guide.md) for v1.**

 ## Steps

 1. Choose a fan motor from the list of [compatible motors](#compatible-motors) or follow the [motor selection guide](#motor-selection-guide).